 Keep Track Of Your Money

 If you want to become a millionaire at any age, you must keep track of your money.
-The easiest way to do so that’s also free is with Personal Capital.
-Personal Capital is the web’s best free financial tool to track your wealth, analyze your investments, and plan for retirement.
+The easiest way to do so that's also free is with Empower.
+Empower is the web's best free financial tool to track your wealth, analyze your investments, and plan for retirement.

 The better you can optimize your finances, the better you can optimize your finances.
 As you get wealthier, you'll find that your net worth will get more complicated with various types of investment options.